Last revised: December 11, 2022

 The contrasts between Jesus’s ethic of leadership and what we now see every day out of the White House are overwhelming.
 When power becomes the goal over service, self-interest over public interest, conflicts of interest over the common good, winning and losing over mutuality and compromise, and personal narcissism over shared benefit, we are headed for deep trouble.
 Autocratic behavior becomes more acceptable and even admired by people who are already subject to anxiety and anger.
 And before long, the road to authoritarian rule is a threat to freedom.

 I find it very interesting and significant that Jesus literally washes his disciples’ feet and invites his followers to follow in his steps — again, not only for their good but also for the common good of other people and the places in which they live.
 Service vs. tyranny is the moral fight over the nature of leadership in our time, in which we will have to recognize and make the right choices. (pp. 122-23)

 But there is a double threat of tyranny: the tyranny of the right might simply be replaced with a tyranny of the left.
 How do we steer the narrow road that opens up into true democratic service?
-That is the immense challenge of the next President (assuming we don’t lose our democracy).
+That is the immense challenge of the next President, Joe Biden.

 I also offer Mimetic Theory as providing a deeper anthropological answer to these existential questions we’ve raised.
 In the explanation and resources of “A Girardian Perspective on Kingship” (immediately below), for example, we can understand how in a flash-point figure like Trump, who invites treatment like a king, both vilification and worship are invoked.
 It goes back to the king as arising out of the sacrificial system, where the prospective sacrificial victims have a “bi-valence” experienced in terms of a supernatural good and evil.